Skip to content

 Feature people in your Reels

-In a recent experiment by Hootsuite’s social media team to discover the engagement potential of Reels, we discovered that Reels that feature people perform exceptionally well.
-And if users like a video, then the algorithm is going to like a video.
+Hootsuite’s social media team has found that Reels that feature people perform exceptionally well.
+And if users like a video, then the algorithm will too.

 Hyper-stylized product shots and illustrations can be fun, but ultimately, faces are what really delight the Insta audience.